maybites/TextureSharing/README.md

 3. If available, press the button to install the SpoutGL or syphon-python library via pip.

-4. For NDI locate your built wheel file (see requirements).

-5. Press the button to install the NDI library .
+4. Press the button to install the NDI library .

-6. Once the library is installed, disable and reenable the addon.
+5. Once the library is installed, disable and reenable the addon.

-7. If the addon doesn't show a successfully loaded python-library, then try restarting blender.
+6. If the addon doesn't show a successfully loaded python-library, then try restarting blender.

-8. Save and close preferences.
+7. Save and close preferences.

 ## Usage